-(3) Check that the bottom tensioner arm stop is in contact with the bottom tensioner arm stop boss on the tensioner body.
-If these two are not touching, the tensioner must be replaced.
+- (3) With the belt removed, verify that the tensioner arm stop is in contact with the spring case stop.
+If these two are not touching, the tensioner must be replaced. - After replacing the belt, if the tensioner arm stop is still in contact with the spring case stop, the tensioner MUST be replace.